First Impressions Are Made in 0.1 Seconds — Is It Really True?

 The Halo Effect — One Trait Colors Everything

-One reason first impressions are so powerful is the "halo effect," discovered by psychologist Edward Thorndike in the 1920s.
+One reason first impressions are so powerful is the "halo effect," discovered by psychologist Edward Thorndike in 1920.
 This phenomenon occurs when one positive trait influences the perception of all other traits.
 For example, an attractive person is automatically assumed to have a good personality and high ability.
 Conversely, a poor first impression can create a "reverse halo effect" where subsequent good behavior is undervalued.

 Three Key Factors That Shape First Impressions